*Please Note: The landing site for our clinic’s telemedicine platform is https://qop.doxy.me*

 Quince Orchard Psychotherapy uses a secure, fully confidential, HIPAA compliant video platform, making it easy for you to connect with your therapist without sacrificing confidentiality or reliability.
 You will need to have a decent internet connection, along with a smartphone or computer with a webcam, in order to do a video chat session.
 You may also consider using headphones for increased privacy.

 Our teletherapy sessions are scheduled for your convenience and easy to set up.
-After you get signed up, please down the free “myPrivia” app and we will send you a link via email so that you can join your session.
+The landing site for our clinic’s telemedicine platform is https://qop.doxy.me.
 At the time of the appointment, just click that link to be directed to your therapist’s virtual waiting room, and then your therapist will start the video chat at the beginning of the session.

 If at any point you are having trouble accessing your session or if you aren’t sure what to do next, contact us as soon as possible at 240-750-6467.
 Our team can help you troubleshoot any issues and walk you through the steps.